inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

-# Custom fields
+# Records custom fields

-While InvenioRDM's [metadata schema](../../reference/metadata.md) covers a wide range of information, there might still be cases where you need to include domain or system specific information in your records.
-In this chapter, the following example use case will be used to demonstrate the configuration.
-The full configuration of the above example is provided in the [full example](#full-example) section.
+While the InvenioRDM's [metadata schema](../../reference/metadata.md) includes a wide range of bibliographic fields, there might still be cases where you need to include domain or system specific information in your records.
+This can be achieved using custom fields.
+To demonstrate how to take advantage of custom fields, we will use the following examples:

+_In my university repository, when uploading my work, I want to input the programming language that I have used._

-_At CERN, I want to choose the experiment to which the record belong to, assuming experiments come from a controlled vocabulary.
-In addition, I want to be able to filter the search results by experiment._
+_At CERN, I want to input or select the experiment information of the research preprint that I am uploading.
+In addition, when searching for other preprints, I want to filter the search results by experiment name._

 !!! warning

-    Before jumping into adding custom fields, take a close look at the existing set of fields in the metadata schema, and especially the [metadata schema](/reference/metadata/#subjects-0-n), which can be extended with terms from external vocabularies that might already exist and facilitate your needs.
+    Before jumping into adding custom fields, take a close look at the existing set of fields in the metadata schema, and especially the [subjects field](../../reference/metadata.md#subjects-0-n), which can be extended with terms from external vocabularies that might already exist.

 ## Quickstart, how does it look?

-To add a _programming language_ field, you would need to configure the type of field and how it should be displayed.
-The configuration would look like:
+To add a _programming language_ field, you will need to configure the type of field and how it should be displayed.
+The configuration will look like:

 ```python
 from invenio_records_resources.services.custom_fields import TextCF